Psycoy/MixEval/docs/evaluate_instructions.md

 2. `--api_parallel_num` specifies the number of parallel calls to the model parser api.
 In general, if you are a Tier-5 user, you can set `--api_parallel_num` to 100 or more to parse results in **30 seconds**.

+3. Specify the `--api_base_url` if you wish to use other api such as llama.cpp server and Azure OpenAI API.

 3. You can use `--max_gpu_memory` to specify the maximum memory per GPU for storing model weights.
 This allows it to allocate more memory for activations, so you can use longer context lengths or larger `batch_size`.
 E.g., with 4 GPUs, we can set `--max_gpu_memory 5GiB` for `gemma_11_7b_instruct`.

 4. Model response files and scores will be saved to `<output_folder>/<model_name>/<benchmark>/<version>/`, for example, `mix_eval/data/model_responses/gemma_11_7b_instruct/mixeval_hard/2024-06-01/`.
 We take the `overall score` as the reported score in [Leaderboard](https://mixeval.github.io/#leaderboard).